AK1o9/PatientAdmission/README.md

 # PatientAdmission
 - This system is intended for *nurses & doctors* to manage and sort patients' positions in a waiting list (or queue), visit history and perform various administrative tasks.
-- The system also makes use of ***singly linked lists*** as data structures for managing patient records so it makes use of nodes and node addresses, which are used inorder to link each node to the next.
+- The system also makes use of ***singly linked lists*** as data structures for managing patient records, so it basically makes use of nodes and node addresses, which are used inorder to link each node to the next.

 For a better understanding, here is a simple illustration on how singly linked lists are structured: